 Because, across peer-to-peer, decentralized networks, value can be exchanged directly between transacting parties, on a borderless and global scale, without the need for intermediaries, 3rd parties, or middlemen.

-Of course, the world figured the aforementioned situation soon enough and subsequent to Bitcoin, many other decentralized protocols followed including stable cryptocurrencies.
-While, as being stable cryptocurrencies that largely fulfill the three key functions of money, their inception certainly represents a step in the right direction.
+Others recognized this situation, which led to other decentralized protocols such as stable cryptocurrencies being created.
+Stable cryptocurrencies largely fulfill the three key functions of money (store of value, medium of exchange, and unit of account), and their inception certainly represents a step in the right direction.

 - Making extensive use of centralized oracles — oracle attacks have already amounted to losses of tens of millions of dollars to cryptocurrency exchanges

-- Lack of independence and resilience — for base layer stable cryptocurrencies to be robust, sustainable, and agile, they need to be dynamic and independent mediums of exchange, units of measure, and storers of value.
+- Lack of independence and resilience — for base-layer stable cryptocurrencies to be robust, sustainable, and agile, they need to be dynamic and independent mediums of exchange, units of measure, and stores of value.
 Too many cryptos are still relying on cryptocurrency collateral, thus limiting the growth of said stable currencies.

 Meter’s Proposal for a Robust Decentralized Financial (DeFi) Infrastructure

 This mimics the physical world, where the gold miners mine gold, while bankers and accountants do the bookkeeping.
-In Meter’s system, the PoW consensus allows for token generation via mining, and the PoS consensus uses the Byzantine Fault Tolerance consensus algorithm for swift record keeping, while preventing double spending.
+In Meter’s system, the Proof of Work (PoW) consensus allows for token generation via mining, and the Proof of Stake (PoS) consensus uses the Byzantine Fault Tolerance consensus algorithm for swift record keeping, while preventing double spending.

-In this environment, the PoS main chain in charge of record keeping can generate one block every 10 seconds (after the September upgrade, this was optimized to one block every 3 to 5 seconds) with a tps of 2,000.
-Compared to the existing blockchain network, this greatly enhanced the performance of the main chain.
+In this environment, the PoS main chain in charge of record keeping can generate one block every 10 seconds (after the September upgrade, this was optimized to one block every 3 to 5 seconds) with a transaction-per-second (TPS) of 2,000.
+Compared to existing blockchain networks, this greatly enhances the performance of the main chain.

 To prevent block proposer nodes from censoring transactions and prioritizing ones that will benefit them the most, Meter changes to a new node for every block.
 Changing block proposer nodes by way of a traditional pBFT algorithm as seen on Cosmos, Harmony, and Near, is extremely complex and comes with sky-high communication costs.
 So much so that when Harmony published its code for automatic block proposer node changes in case of node crashes, Cosmos’ Head of Research Zaki Manian went out of his way to tweet his congratulations.